eboileau/dhart-utils/README.md

 `-b, --bulk`: Specifies whether input file is bulk or single-cell data.

+`--species`: Specifies the species to be used for missing gene ID or gene name info in bulk data.
+If both gene ID and name are provided, this is silently ignored.
+This is also silently ignored, if the -b flag isn't set.

+- default='human'

 `--gene-info`: Indicate presence of gene ID and/or gene name.

 - default='ID'